deic-dk/pod_manifests/nextcloud_dev.md

-Applying this manifest will start **A pod running Nextcloud on top of Caddy, on Ubuntu 24.04**.
+Applying this manifest will start **A pod running Nextcloud-30.0.2 on top of Caddy, on Ubuntu 24.04**.

 This pod is for development only.
 A first deployment will take 30+ minutes.